 The level of choice that members must provide is commensurate with the sensitivity and intended use of the data.
-This includes provision of an Opt-Out Mechanism for the use of DII for Personalized Advertising (a), robust notice for the merger of PII with DII to be collected on a going forward basis for Personalized Advertising (b), obtaining a user's Opt-In Consent for the merger of PII with previously collected DII for Personalized Advertising (c), and obtaining a user's Opt-In Consent for the use of Precise Location Data, Sensitive Data, or Personal Directory Data for Personalized Advertising (d-f).
+This includes: (a) provision of an Opt-Out Mechanism for the use of DII for Personalized Advertising; (b) robust notice for the merger of PII with DII to be collected on a going forward basis for Personalized Advertising; (c) obtaining a user's Opt-In Consent for the merger of PII with previously collected DII for Personalized Advertising; and (d) obtaining a user's Opt-In Consent for the use of Precise Location Data, Sensitive Data, or Personal Directory Data for Personalized Advertising.